 - enabling the routing of the user traffic to a local Data Network identified by a DNAI per AF request.
 When the "CommonEASDNAI" feature is supported, the procedure is also used by the PCF to request to select a common EAS or a common DNAI for a set of UE associated with the same traffic correlation Id accessing the application identified by the service data flow template as requested by the AF or to provide endpoint information for the NEF to be notified with information related to UE members of the set of UEs identified by traffic correlation ID.

-If the SFC feature is supported, the PCF may instruct the SMF to apply both traffic steering controls above simultaneously.
+If the "SFC" feature is supported, the PCF may instruct the SMF to apply both traffic steering controls above simultaneously.

-If the HeaderHandling feature is supported,
+If the "HeaderHandling" feature is supported,

 - in the non-roaming scenario, the PCF may instruct the SMF to applythe traffic steering controls above and the handling of payload headers defined in clause 4.2.6.2.24 simultaneously;